banirezaie/astrocoders/README.md

-# Attendance register - Backend
+# Attendance register - Frontend

 In order to run the app, run these commands: